igordcsouza/igordcsouza.github.io/_posts/2020-11-02-starting-a-new-project.md

 image: /img/api_first.jpg
 ---

 Hey everyone, every now and then I start a new project to learn or practice some tool.
-This time I'll try something different.
-I'm planning to create an API from the ground using all the tools that I want to learn, going through the process of getting the API from the first commit to publish it as a real product.
+This time I will try something different.
+I’m planning to create an API from the ground up using all the tools that I want to learn, going through the process of getting the API from the first commit to publish it as a real product.

-I'll create bi-weekly posts with:
+I will create bi-weekly posts with the following:

 - Updates of the project
-- What I'm working on.
+- What I am working on.
-- Why I'm using these tool.
+- Why I am using these tool.
 - How these tools works

-If you know about a  bleeding edge tool that we could work with, send me a message and I'll be glad to take a look and give a try.
+If you know about a bleeding edge tool that we could work with, send me a message and I will be glad to look and give it a try.

-Ok, so how it gonna work?
-I've created a planning for the first 10 sprints.
-A sprint won't have an exact time frame since I'm planning to work on that only 5h/week and some of these tools will probably require different effort to really understand how it works.
-But even that a sprint could take a month, I'll make bi-weekly reports so you can follow the project.
+Ok, so how is this going to work?
+I have created a plan for the first 10 sprints.
+A sprint will not have an exact time frame since I can only commit 5h/week to this project and some of these tools will probably require different effort to really understand how they works.
+But even if a sprint lasts a month, I will still write bi-weekly reports so you can follow the project.

 ![Sprints](../img/sprints_planning.PNG)